visnkmr/visnkmr/README.md

             - [Netspeed GUI -11 MiB (Python)](https://github.com/visnkmr/ns_gui/releases/latest)
           - Single Control UI (TCL)
             - [Control Center](https://github.com/visnkmr/netspeed_monitor_control_center)
-  - SSTP: Save sessions tabs to planetscale.
-It is a project that lets user save tabs to a planetscale db through a vercel api endpoint.
-It functions similar to onetab only difference being it lets users save the tabs to a planetscale db.
-It is completely self hostable using your own instance of mysql db instead of planetscale and local rust server instead of using vercel endpoint.
+  - SSTP: Save sessions tabs to MySQL.
+It is a project that lets user save tabs to a MySQL db through a vercel api endpoint.
+It functions similar to onetab only difference being it lets users save the tabs to a MySQL db.
+It is completely self hostable using your own instance of mysql db instead of MySQL and local rust server instead of using vercel endpoint.
   - Rust crates
     - [Prefstore](https://github.com/visnkmr/prefstore)
     - [Xbel-parser (NPAY)](#)